This course is ideal for students who are studying Cybersecurity or Computer Engineering.

 Zagreb is not only the capital city of Croatia but it is also the cultural and economic centre It is a bustling city with the whole package – culture, arts, music, architecture, and of course amazing food.
 The city itself is one of the more unique places in Europe with heavy influences from the East, West and Ottoman Empire.
 Zagreb is also known for its quirky museums our favorite is the ‘Museum of Broken Relationships’.

-You will be staying at a hostel in a four-person dorm shared with fellow students of the same sex.
-Your room includes:
+Students will stay in 2-person shared rooms with fellow students of the same sex.

 Students can upgrade to a private accommodation upon request for an additional fee